 Finally, and perhaps most importantly, you’ve got to think about the flavor.
-You want something balanced, says Drambuie Brand Ambassador Vance Henderson.
+You want something balanced, says Monkey Shoulder brand ambassador Vance Henderson.
 With a flask cocktail, you’re not going to see it or smell it before you drink it, so you need to have a drink that will deliver a kick, yet also be smooth and balanced.
 This gets back to keeping it to cocktails that are spirit-forward.
 With many classic drinks, like the Rusty Nail or the Manhattan, you’re accomplishing all of this and not having to worry about sourcing fresh ingredients that might spoil over the course of a hike.

 So there you have it.
 To build the perfect flask cocktail, you need to keep in mind the flask, the types of ingredients, the occasion, and the flavor.

-To get you started, here are two spirit forward flask cocktails that that’ll turn your next hike up to eleven.
-For both of these, we recommend using a funnel to get the liquid into the flask.
+To get you started, here are three spirit-forward flask cocktails that that’ll turn your next hike up to eleven.
+For each of these, we recommend using a funnel to get the liquid into the flask.